matias2018/a11y/README.md

-# A11Y Plugin
+# WP-A11Y Plugin

-## IMPORTANT

-This is still very experimental.
-Some parts don't even work yet.
-Until this project is finneshed and in production, I can't help you if anything bad happens.
-Use it at your own risk!

 ## About A11Y - WordPress Accessibility Plugin
-Make your WordPress site more inclusive and user-friendly for everyone!
+Make your WordPress site more inclusive and user-pleasant for everyone!

-a11y is a lightweight WordPress plugin that helps you improve the accessibility of your website for users with disabilities.
-It implements best practices to ensure your content is perceivable, operable, understandable, and robust (POUR) across different assistive technologies.
+a11y is a light-weight WordPress plugin that enables you enhance the accessibility of your internet site for customers with disabilities.
+It implements quality practices to make certain your content material is perceivable, operable, understandable, and robust (POUR) throughout unique assistive technologies.

 Features:

-Improved Navigation: Enhances keyboard navigation and focus management, making it easier for users with motor impairments to navigate your site.
+Improved Navigation: Enhances keyboard navigation and recognition management, making it simpler for customers with motor impairments to navigate your webweb page.
-Screen Reader Support: Includes features to optimize your site for screen readers, ensuring users with visual impairments can access your content effectively.
+Screen Reader Support: Includes functions to optimize your webweb page for display readers, making sure customers with visible impairments can get entry to your content material effectively.
-ARIA Attributes: Adds appropriate ARIA attributes to your HTML elements, providing screen readers with additional context about the structure and functionality of your website.
+ARIA Attributes: Adds suitable ARIA attributes for your HTML elements, supplying display readers with extra context approximately the shape and capability of your internet site.
-Headings Structure: Encourages the use of proper heading structures for clear navigation and organization.
+Headings Structure: Encourages using right heading systems for clean navigation and organization.
-Image Descriptions: Encourages adding alt text to images for users who rely on screen readers.
+Image Descriptions: Encourages including alt textual content to photographs for customers who rely upon display readers.
-Easy to Use: Requires minimal configuration to get started.
+Easy to Use: Requires minimum configuration to get started.
 Benefits:

-Wider Audience: Reach a larger audience and make your website accessible to everyone.
+Wider Audience: Reach a bigger target target market and make your internet site available to everyone.
-Improved SEO: Accessibility factors play a role in search engine optimization.
+Improved SEO: Accessibility elements play a position in seek engine optimization.
-Enhanced User Experience: Create a more positive experience for all visitors.
+Enhanced User Experience: Create a greater high-quality revel in for all visitors.
-Legal Compliance: Many regions have regulations requiring websites to be accessible.
+Legal Compliance: Many areas have policies requiring web sites to be available.
 Installation:

-Upload the a11y plugin directory to your WordPress plugins directory.
+Upload the a11y plugin listing for your WordPress plugins listing.
-Activate the plugin in your WordPress admin panel.
+Activate the plugin to your WordPress admin panel.
 Usage:

-a11y works automatically by implementing best practices in the background.
-No complex configuration is needed!
+a11y works routinely through imposing quality practices withinside the background.
+No complicated configuration is needed!

 Additional Notes:

-This plugin works best when used with a well-structured WordPress theme that follows accessibility guidelines.
+This plugin works quality while used with a well-based WordPress subject that follows accessibility guidelines.
-For advanced customization and specific accessibility needs, consider using child themes or custom code.
+For superior customization and precise accessibility needs, do not forget the usage of infant issues or custom code.
 Contribute:

 We welcome contributions to this plugin!
-Feel free to report bugs or suggest improvements by creating an issue on this repository.
+Feel unfastened to record insects or advocate upgrades through developing an difficulty in this repository.

-Get Involved:

 Learn more about web accessibility at the [Web Accessibility Initiative (WAI)](https://www.w3.org/WAI/).
-Find resources and tools for creating accessible websites at [WordPress Accessibility](https://wordpress.org/plugins/accessibility/)
 ___